 If a run object was produced by a converter, it MAY contain a property named conversion whose value is a conversion object (§3.14) that describes how the converter transformed the analysis tool’s native output format into the SARIF format.

 A direct producer SHALL NOT emit the conversion property.

+versionControlProvenance property

+A run object MAY contain a property named versionControlProvenance whose value is an array of one or more unique (§3.6.2) versionControlDetails objects (§3.15).
+Each array entry specifies a version in a repository containing files that were scanned during the run.

+NOTE 1: This property allows an engineering system to reproduce a scan by retrieving the specified version of the required files from of each repository before repeating the analysis run.

+NOTE 2: This property is an array, rather than a single versionControlDetails object, to support scenarios where a tool scans files from multiple repositories in a single run.

+NOTE 3: This specification refers to a container for a related set of files in a VCS as a “repository.”
+Different VCSs use different terms; for example, Visual Studio Team Services Version Control calls it a “team project”.

+NOTE 4: This specification refers to a fixed revision of a set of files as a “version”.
+Different VCSs use different terms; for example, Git calls it a “commit”.

+EXAMPLE: In this example, an analysis tool has scanned files from one repository: the GitHub repository example/browser.

+{ # A run object.

+"versionControlProvenance": [

+{ # A versionControlDetails object (§3.15).

+"uri": "https://github.com/example/browser", # See §3.15.2.

+"branch": "master", # See §3.15.3.

+"revisionId": "fd3fbae" # See §3.15.4.

+}

+]

-originalUriBaseIds property
+}originalUriBaseIds property

 A run object MAY contain a property named originalUriBaseIds whose value is an object, each of whose property names designates a URI base id (§3.3.3).
-The value of each property is a valid absolute URI (§3.3.2) which is the value of that URI base id on the machine where the SARIF producer ran.
+The value of each property is an absolute URI [RFC3986] which is the value of that URI base id on the machine where the SARIF producer ran.

 This property allows SARIF consumers to resolve any relative URIs which appear in any fileLocation objects (§3.2) in the run, as long as the consumer runs either on the same machine as the producer, or on a machine with an identical file system layout.
 This is useful for individual developers who wish to run analysis tools and examine the results in a viewer.
 It is also useful for teams which share a convention for their file system layout.